zeekay/die/README.md

   }
 }

-// Export your view and require it from anywhere else in your code. module.exports = HomeView
+// Exports your view so that it can be used elsewhere in your client code, or even on the server. module.exports = HomeView
 ```

+Die uses [Requisite][requisite] to package up your client code, resolving dependencies, and bundling
+ everything together for you automatically.

 ### Stylus with nib and Bootstrap baked in
 Modernize your CSS with [Stylus][stylus]!
 [Bootstrap][bootstrap] and [nib][nib] baked in: